janetjoywilson/janetjoywilson.github.io/_posts/2016-09-16-if-music-be-the-food-of-love.md

 ## bicycle musical festival

-The 7th annual [Toronto Bicycle Musical Festival](http://torontobicyclemusicfestival.com/) was perfectly tuned to the environment.
+The 7th annual [Toronto Bicycle Music Festival](http://torontobicyclemusicfestival.com/) was perfectly tuned to the environment.
 Similar to an interesting arrangement, there were all kinds of terrain and weather for the day!
 As they say in Halifax, just wait 5 minutes and the weather will change.

 I live in the west end of Toronto so I began my journey east to the [Evergreen Brick Works](https://www.evergreen.ca/get-involved/evergreen-brick-works/) at 10 am.
 I brought and ended up wearing my [Cleverhood](http://www.cleverhood.com/) that I purchased (I think of it as an investment as I ride in all weather & this is expensive) at the [Spacing Store](https://spacingstore.ca/) in the spring.
 Little did I know that I would receive multiple compliments on the styling of my [Electric Houndstooth Rain Cape](https://spacingstore.ca/products/cleverhood-cycling-rain-cape-electric-houndstooth).
 One of the details that I love best about this rain cape is its hidden reflective thread.
 Plus it's breathable unlike my rain jacket that I can't wear on a hot day.